 - How do we balance technical debt reduction against feature delivery?

-- What does our technology architecture need to look like in three years to support the business we want to become?
+- What does our architecture need to look like in three years to support where the business is going?